mslinn/sbt-ethereum-docs/docs/tasks.md

 ```

 ### `xethFindCurrentSolidityCompiler`
-This task finds and caches keys for the available compilers for use parser for `ethSolidityCompilerSet`.
+This task finds and caches keys for the available compilers for use parser for [ethSolidityCompilerSet](#ethsoliditycompilerset).
 Sample usage:
 ```tut
 1 + 1